José Miguel Noguera: Career in Argentina

 Noguera also took part in the magnificent Velez Sarsfield 1938 and 1939 forward line.
 One of the most successful forward lines in the history of the club.
 In 1938 they played 72 games and scored 39 goals and in 1939 they held a 3.6 goal average per game.

-José Miguel Noguera had many great memorable matches with Velez.
-One match that still was talked about was the match that ended 5 to 4 between Boca Juniors and Velez.
-Noguera scored the second goal in that match which tied the score before halftime.
+In a match that ended 5 to 4 between Boca Juniors and Velez, Noguera scored the second goal, tying the score before halftime.

 Some matches were not so pleasant.
 Noguera, Antonio Battaglia and Miguel Ángel Rugilo, played in the 1940 league tournament that was considered one of the saddest incidents in Argentine football history.

 Velez was on the receiving end of a fixed game between Independiente vs. Club Atletico Atlanta.
 Independiente, who ended as sub-champions and were prevented from winning the championship by their 6 to 4 loss to Velez, allowed Atlanta to win the game.
 Atlanta was the last place team in the standings with one point behind Velez.
 Club Atletico Chacarita Juniors was already relegated leaving it up to Velez and Atlanta to determine the second team to be relegated.
 Atlanta's win and Velez's loss to San Lorenzo 2–0, both goals scored by Isidro Langara, sent Velez to the Second Division where they stayed until 1943.
 Atlanta on the other hand remained in the prestigious First Division.
 Atlanta's center forward, José Battagliero, transferred to Independiente without a transfer fee as part of the deal.

 José M. Noguera was featured on the cover of La Cancha on several occasions.

 One of Noguera's last games playing for Velez Sarsfield was during the inauguration of the new Velez Sarsfield stadium, April 1943, against the reigning first division champion River Plate.
 The mascot Noguera is holding in the picture is his 3-year-old nephew, Enrique Noguera Jr. This is exactly the same location where the stadium is located today.
 River Plate, with the likes of José Manuel Moreno, had one of the best forward lines in Argentine history, dubbed the MACHINE by Borocotó.
 Velez played in second division that year and took first place in the standings which promoted it back to First Division for the 1944 season.
 The result of that Velez new stadium inauguration game was 2-2.